Skip to main content

 Fundamentals

 You feel it long before you can name it.
 That persistent, low-grade hum of activation, the sense that your system is perpetually braced for an impact that never arrives.
 It manifests as a tightness in your chest, a mind that refuses to quiet at night, and a fatigue that no amount of sleep seems to touch.

-This experience, this state of being chronically overwhelmed, is your body’s intelligent, yet exhausted, response to a world of constant demand.
+This is your body’s central stress response system, a sophisticated communication network designed to mobilize you for survival.
+When faced with a threat, your brain signals the release of hormones like cortisol, preparing you to fight or flee.
 This system is brilliant in the short term.
 When the threat is unrelenting, the system remains active, leading to a state of chronic physiological arousal that underlies the feelings of being overwhelmed.

 Understanding this biological reality is the first step toward reclaiming control.
-Your symptoms are not a personal failing; they are a predictable outcome of a system operating outside its intended parameters. are the foundational tools for recalibrating this system.
+Your symptoms are not a personal failing; they are a predictable outcome of a system operating outside its intended parameters.
+Lifestyle interventions are the foundational tools for recalibrating this system.

 They are powerful modulators of your physiology, capable of sending signals of safety and restoration to your brain and body.
-These are not mere suggestions for relaxation; they are targeted inputs designed to downregulate an overactive and restore balance to your internal environment.
+These are not mere suggestions for relaxation; they are targeted inputs designed to downregulate an overactive stress response and restore balance to your internal environment.

 Lifestyle interventions serve as direct inputs to recalibrate the body’s central stress response system, moving it from a state of chronic activation to one of balance and recovery.